midonet/midonet/specs/2015.02/cluster_design.md

-This storage will remain based on Zookeeper since it provides strong consistency guarantees, as well as ordered notifications on data updates which are fundamental for the State Propagation Cluster.
+This storage will remain based on Zookeeper since it provides strong consistency guarantees, as well as ordered notifications on data updates which are fundamental for the State Propagation cluster.
 We will however store the encoded Protobuf messages directly in the storage, and provide an ORM-like tool, Zookeeper Object Mapper (ZOOM) able to perform typed CRUD operations on any plain Java object (POJO) and thus